 - How often have there been jury verdicts in similar cases?
-(If the attorney has taken few cases to trial, it may mean he prefers to negotiate with an insurance company and will he be less bold about getting compensation for you than someone who will take a case to trial.)
+(If the attorney has taken a few cases to trial, it may mean he prefers to negotiate with an insurance company, and he will be less bold about getting compensation for you than someone who will take a case to trial.)

 - What are the strengths of my case?